Jacky-15/ADL_final/README.md

 - chat_rag.py is used to construct a demo web.
 - embedding.py is used to create a vector database using data in `./data/preprocessed/speech`.
 - inference.py is used to create prediction data set used to rouge rating.
-- speech.ipynb is used to preprocess data in `./data/speech`, the preprocessed data would be place in `./data/preprocessed/speech`
+- speech_dataset.ipynb is used to preprocess data in `./data/raw_data/speech`, the preprocessed data would be place in `./data/preprocessed/speech`

 ## Preprocessing
 We convert the raw data of Ko Wen-je speeches and conversations with reporters into input data for the training of the QA model, which will be further processed and then used to finetune the QA model .